Hanwant Singh: Family life

-After their death, his son Tutu was brought up by Rajmata Krishna Kumari of Jodhpur, and later went to study at Mayo College in Ajmer.
+After their death, their son Tutu was brought up by Rajmata Krishna Kumari, and later went to study at Mayo College in Ajmer.
 He married Rao Rani Rajeshwari Kumari Rathore, daughter of Rao Raja Daljit Singh of Alwar.
 The couple had one son, Parikshit Singh Rathore (b.
 1974) and one daughter, Jainandini Kanwar (b.
 1975).
 However, on 17 April 1981, he was beheaded and found on the streets of Jodhpur.

 Final years

 After Indian independence and formation of Rajasthan as a state within India, he formed a new political party, Akhil Bhartiya Ramrajya Parishad in 1952.
 Campaigning in both the Indian general and state Assembly elections scheduled for February 1952, Hanwant Singh would have won a majority in his region.
 After only four hours of sleep he took off in a small aircraft with his wife, Zubeida on 26 January 1952.
 The plane crashed near Sumerpur, killing him at the age of 28.
-Zubeidaa also perished in the accident.
+Zubeida also perished in the accident.

 In 2011, wreckage of the aircraft, Beechcraft Bonanza, a light six-seater aircraft, was discovered inside Jodhpur Central Jail.
 Subsequently, in 2012, the Mehrangarh Fort Museum founded in 1972 by Maharaja Gaj Singh, formally asked the jail to transfer the wreckage to the museum.